Vegan Chocolate Cupcakes with Chocolate Buttercream Frosting [GF]

 Substitutions

-• Soy-Free - Be sure to use canola oil instead of vegetable oil for the cupcakes and a soy-free vegan butter for the frosting.
+• Soy-Free - Be sure to use canola oil instead of vegetable oil for the cupcakes and soy-free vegan butter for the frosting.

 vegan chocolate cupcakes on a white plate with others around it